 - Be sure pump parts and feeding equipment are properly cleaned.
 Clean your pump after every use - with soap and water or in the dishwasher using a basin and brush specifically for that purpose (not in the sink with a sponge used for the family dishes).
-The US Centers for Disease Control and Prevention (CDC) has recently updated the guidelines for cleaning pump parts – you can find their new recommendations here.
+The US Centers for Disease Control and Prevention (CDC) has recently updated the guidelines for cleaning pump parts.
 These recommendations step from a case where an infant was infected with the cronobacter bacteria, and the source was traced back to the sink where pump parts were cleaned.

 - Mix formula according to directions, using water hot enough to kill contaminants.
 Or use ready-to-feed formula.